Cheeky Kid has been watching anime and reading manga for as long as he can remember. Doing so takes him to different worlds.

-For an anime based on a really old manga (around 20+ years of age), “Parasyte -The Maxim-“ or also known as “Kiseijuu: Sei no Kakuritsu” proved to be one hell of a ride with its horrifying theme and its captivating plot.
-Perhaps not many people have watched it yet, but truly – it’s one of those action/horror/thriller anime that’s dreadfully good (in terms of story and execution) it’ll practically keep you glued to your seat.
-After all, what would you expect from a story that managed to get itself animated -at this day and age- from a rather ancient manga?
+For an anime based on a really old manga, Parasyte -the maxim-, otherwise known as Kiseijuu: Sei no Kakuritsu, proved to be one hell of a ride with its horrifying theme and captivating plot.
+It's truly one of the best action/horror/thriller anime.
+It’ll practically keep you glued to your seat.
+But what would you expect from a manga that managed to get itself animated—in this day and age?

-Plot Summary of Parasyte:
+Plot Summary of Parasyte

-Anime Similar to 'Parasyte -The Maxim-'
+Top 7 Anime Similar to Parasyte

 1. Tokyo Ghoul

 As blissful as humans are living freely in Tokyo, ghouls on the other hand are forced to hide in the shadows.
 As a matter of fact, they are being hunted by investigators because of their rather peculiar and unorthodox sole source of nourishment—humans.